-Rearrange the following jumbled sentences into a coherent paragraph.(i) In the 1984 Olympics held in Los Angles in U.S.A. many women athletes took part.

-(ii) The festival of Olympics games was held in 1896.

-(iii) It was a great disappointment both to her parents and to the country as a whole.
+- 5. Rearrange the following jumbled sentences into a coherent paragraph. - (i) In the 1984 Olympics held in Los Angles in U.S.A. many women athletes took part. - (ii) The festival of Olympics games was held in 1896. - (iii) It was a great disappointment both to her parents and to the country as a whole.

-(iv) In 1984, Olympic g games, our Indi an heroin e P.T.
-Usha, in 1 00 & 200 r neters r aces narrow ly missed the bronz e medal l. /

-(v) The first time, the woman athletes took part in the Olympics was in 1922 and their number has steadily increased over the years.

-(vi) In that 1984 Olympic games, Indian team of men and women participated in several events such as long jump, shot put, weight lifting, 100, 200, 400 and 600 mts. dashes.

-(vii) Since then Olympic games are held, once in four years in different parts of the world.

-6.Rearrange the sentence in the correct order (HS8151, JAN 2019)

-- (i) In 1923, a team of paleontologists from the American Museum of Natural - (ii) History made a surprising discovery in Mongolia's Gobi Desert. - (iii)The embryo turned out to be a baby Citipati (sit-uh-PAH-TEE), a kind of dinosaur. - (iv)Seventy years later, in 1993, another team from the Museum found very similar fossil eggs in the same desert. - (v) Their discovery was three large rocks that turned out to be fossilized dinosaur eggs. - (vi)It was brooding, or sitting on the nest, the same way birds do.
-With it's to protect the eggs. - (vii) Paleontologists realized that these dinosaurs nested like birds arms spread living today. - (viii) Later, the team discovered an adult Citipati over a nest.

-7. Rearrange the sentences in the right order

-- (i) When an orange is ripe, the picker clips it off the tree. - (ii) In the plant, oranges are placed on a machine with moving rollers.

-(iii)People who work as fruit pickers move through groves filled with orange trees.

-(iv)How does an orange get from the tree to your refrigerator?

-(v) Special brushes was the fruit as it rolls along and then each orange is dried.
+(iv) In 1984, Olympic games, our Indian heroine P.T.
+Usha, in 100 & 200 meters races narrow ly missed the bronze medal. (v) The first time, the woman athletes took part in the Olympics was in 1922 and their numbe r has steadily increased over the years. (vi) In that 1984 Olympic games, Indian team of men and women participated in several events such as long jump, shot put, weight lifting, 100, 200, 400 and 600 mts. dashes. (vii) Since then Olympic games are held, once in four years in different parts of the world.
+6.Rear range the sentence in the correct order (HS8151, JAN 2019) (i) In 1923, a team of paleontologists from the American Museum of Natural (ii) History made a surprising discovery in Mongolia's Gobi Desert. (iii) The embryo turned out to be a baby Citipati (sit-uh-PAH-TEE), a kind of dinosaur. (v) (vi) (vii (vii 7.
+Rean (i) (ii) (iii) (iii) (iv) (v) living today. i) Later, the team discovered an adult Citipati over a nest. trange the sentences in the right order When an orange is ripe, the picker clips it off the tree.
+In the plant, oranges are placed on a machine with moving rollers.
+People who work as fruit pickers move through groves filled with orange trees.
+Phow does an orange get from the tree to your refrigerator?
+Special brushes was the fruit as it rolls along and then each orange is dried.
+All picked orange are the carefully moved to a packing plant.
+Finally, each orange is given a sticker and placed in a box.
+Full boxes are shipped I In cool trucks to stores.